TBLgGamin/OptiMateV2/README.md

     cd OptiMateV2
     node install.js
     ```
-If that doesnt work you can use the manual install method as listed below:
+If that doesn't work you can use the manual install method as listed below:

 1. Clone the repository:
     ```bash